 This style is very different from most traditional bonsai shapes when it comes to the roots.
 On most bonsai, nebari is important (the spread of the roots at the base of the tree.)

-As shown here, this unusual bonsai style is often combined with other styles such as cascade.
+As shown above, this unusual bonsai is often combined with other styles such as cascade.

 The following graphic is borrowed from the Chile Bonsai Society.

 This is the traditional bonsai way to obtain the long roots.
 It is still a perfect way to create a neagari.
 After planting and allowed to grow, the top boards are removed and the new exposed roots begin to harden.
 Then continue to remove boards as time goes on.

 When it first arrived from China, it had many more exposed roots.
 Over time, they were gradually removed.

 Less traditional bonsai techniques are also used.

 John Callaway uses clear plastic bottles (soda, water etc.) and cuts off top and bottom.
 He places this “tube” partially in a container of soil, then fills the tube with bonsai soil.
 John plants cuttings and/or starter plants in the top of the “tube” and lets them grow.

 No matter the method you use, it will most likely take years to have a good example of the neagari style bonsai.
 Be patient and create other styles while you're waiting.